AbbasAlameer/geoCancerPrognosticDatasetsRetriever/README.md

 ## Installation
 geoCancerPrognosticDatasetsRetriever can be used on any Linux, macOS, or Windows machines.
 On the Windows operating system you will need to install the Windows Subsystem for Linux (WSL) compatibility layer (<a href="https://docs.microsoft.com/en-us/windows/wsl/install" target="_blank" rel="noopener noreferrer">quick installation instructions</a>).
-Once WSL is launched, the user can follow the geoCancerPrognosticDatasetsRetriever instructions described below.
+Once WSL is launched, the user can follow the geoCancerPrognosticDatasetsRetriever installation instructions described below.

 To run the program, you need to have the following programs installed on your computer: